What is the NASE Certification Level II Program?

-For this assignment students are required to write an applied paper.
-Students are to choose on the areas listed below.
-Students will review the literature, summarize the topic of choice and complete a two page written report of their findings.
-Only research based articles are permitted.
+For this assignment, students are required to write an applied paper.
+Students are to choose from the areas listed below.
+Students will review the literature, summarize the topic of choice, and complete a two-page written report of their findings.
+Only research-based articles are permitted.
 The objective of the assignment is to research and report findings on a common performance enhancement aid or method for sprinters.

 Below, is a list of some potential topics.
 You can use the readings from the module or the recommended readings for further ideas or resources.
 Don’t forget that the references for these articles may also serve as more in depth resources for you.

 Describing the Sprinter: Factors associated with elite performance